-As an artist, Shirley Macnamara draws inspiration from her beloved bush country in far west Queensland.
-She uses natural materials to create objects such as guutu (vessels), baskets and large installations that reflect forms in nature.
-Macnamara works mostly with Spinifex, a native grass that grows in abundance throughout remote Australia, which she weaves to create objects and sculptures that reflect her environment, and their association with climate, earth, and life, past and present.
-She uses natural materials that embody strength and utility; to the artist, Spinifex signifies the resilience of her people, as well as shaping her local landscape.
-Her Spinifex creations are often drawn from personal experience and memories.
+As an artist, Macnamara draws inspiration from her beloved bush country, and favours using natural materials to create objects such as guutu (vessels), baskets and large installations that reflect forms in nature.
+Most of the material for her work, such as bones, feathers, seeds and wax, is found while she is out mustering, as she has a good vantage point from horseback.
+Macnamara takes note of where the materials are and returns later to retrieve them.She works mostly with Spinifex, a native grass that grows in abundance throughout remote Australia, which she weaves to create objects and sculptures that reflect her environment and their association with climate, earth, and life, past and present.
+Macnamara uses natural materials that embody strength and utility; to Shirley, Spinifex signifies the resilience of her people, as well as shaping her local landscape, and her Spinifex creations are often drawn from personal experience and memories.

 Shirley Macnamara’s artworks have been collected by public institutions including the National Gallery of Australia, Canberra, the Queensland Art Gallery, Brisbane, Campbelltown Arts Centre, Campbelltown, the University of Queensland Anthropology Museum, Brisbane, Australian War Memorial, Canberra, and Cairns Regional Gallery, Cairns.